 Helmets will not loosen up in a few hours or even a few days and not even in a few weeks.
 Please disregard any information you read that says wearing your helmet around your house for a few hours will break the helmet in, so it is comfortable.
 Most helmets will loosen up over months of constant use or several months of infrequent use.

 How To Fit a Helmet – Measuring

 The best way to fit a helmet is to be able to try it on.
-If you are buying online, and do not have that option then Plan B would be to get a tape measure to calculate the circumference of your head.
+If you are buying online and do not have that option, then Plan B would be to get a tape measure to calculate the circumference of your head.
 But be aware that humans have many different shaped heads and that although a tape measure may produce the same numerical measurement on different riders’ heads, they may not all fit properly in the same size helmet.

-Additionally, shapes and sizing are very by manufacturer, which is another good reason to try helmet on person before purchasing it.
+Additionally, shapes and sizing are very by manufacturer, which is another good reason to try the helmet on the person before purchasing it.
 You should measure the circumference of your head from about 1 inch above the eyebrows going straight back to the rear part of your head.
 It is best to take multiple measurements or even have someone else take the measurements for you and again do it several times until you produce the same number consistently.

 How To Fit a Helmet – Review of General Tips